Part A Medicare Insurance

-Individuals who are 65 or older, meet citizenship and residency requirements, individuals under 65 on disability for 25 months or with End-Stage Renal Disease are eligible for Medicare part A.
+Individuals 65 or older who meet citizenship and residency requirements, individuals under 65 on disability for 25 months, or individuals with End-Stage Renal Disease are eligible for Medicare part A.

 How Much Does Part A Cost?
 (2019)

-For the majority of medicare recipients, Part A of medicare comes at no cost.
-If an individual can establish 40 quarters of employment over a period of ten years, while contributing to the Medicare tax, there will be no premium.
-If you contributed Medicare Taxes for 30-39 quarters, you may purchase Part A for $232 each month.
-If you contributed towards Medicare Taxes for less than 30 quarters, you may purchase Part A for $422 each month.
+For the majority of medicare recipients, Part A has no premium; If an individual has established 40 quarters of employment over a period of ten years, while contributing to the Medicare tax, the premium is waived.
+If an individual only contributes to Medicare Taxes for 30-39 quarters, they may purchase Part A for $232 each month.
+If an individual contributed towards Medicare Taxes for less than 30 quarters, they may purchase Part A for $422 each month.